-I Want to Be in Salzburg During a Festival.
+I Want to See Salzburg During a Festival.
 When Do They Take Place?

-- For more information of Salzburg’s world-acclaimed events including the summer Salzburg Festival, the Salzburg Easter Festival and ‘Mozart Week’ check out the online Salzburg events calendar.
+- For more information on Salzburg’s world-acclaimed events including the summer Salzburg Festival, the Salzburg Easter Festival and ‘Mozart Week’ check out the online Salzburg events calendar.

 - Check out the Salzburg Tourist information website.
-For further information about planning your trip around Austria visit the Austria Tourism website, where you can also keep up to date with all my adventures.
+For further information about planning your trip around Austria visit the Austria Tourism website and find additional information that supplements this Salzburg travel blog.